Kochou11/Anime-source-list/Readme.md

 2. Add the category configuration to `config/descriptions.js`
 3. Add the category sections to `config/sections.js`
 4. Add the category icon to `config/icons.js`
+5. Add the data variable from your `sources` in `main.js`
-5. Update `index.html` to include the new tab
+6. Update `index.html` to include the new tab

 ### Pull Request Process